How to Make Putty – Easy Homemade Putty Recipe

 affiliate links can be found on this blog at no cost to you.

 In small containers, put 1-2 tablespoons of glue in each bowl.
-Put a couple of drops of color and mix in.
-Make as many different colors as you would like.
-To make a white putty, leave the glue in the bottle, and you’ll squeeze it out of there.
+Add a couple of drops of color and mix in.
+Make as many different colors as you like.
+To make a white putty, leave the glue in the bottle, and squeeze it out.

 Put the cups of water in a large glass measuring cup or bowl.
 Add the Borax and stir it in.
-Let the water sit for a minute until it clears, and you can see some of the borax laying at the bottom which is the way it should look.
+Let the water sit for a minute until it clears and you can see some of the borax lying at the bottom, which is the way it should look.

-Use the stirrer to give the water a gentle, quick stir to get it moving a bit, and quickly add glue.
+Use the stirrer or spoon to gently stir the water to get it moving, then add the glue quickly.

-Squeeze out the extra water from your putty, dry your hands off, and then knead it a few seconds.
-If it still feels sticky, dip it into the water for about 2 seconds and squeeze it out and knead it again.
+Squeeze out the extra water from your putty, dry your hands, and then knead it for a few seconds.
+If it still feels sticky, dip it into the water for about 2 seconds, squeeze it out, and knead it again.

 Repeat step 3 using your colored glues.
 Reuse the same water/borax solution you already made.